nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-document-layouts.md

 1. Go on the **Layouts** tab on the left menu.
 1. Under **Local Types** you will find your `Contract` document type.
 1. Five layouts are available for the configuration.
-Let's start with the **Create** layout: Click on the **CONFIGURE** button in the editor.
+Let's start with the **Create** layout: Click on the **Configure** button in the editor.
   {{#> callout type='tip' }}
   It automatically creates the `nuxeo-contract-create-layout.html` file, scaffolding:
     - The title and description fields